v1j4y/cmake-workshop/content/targets.rst

      properties.
    - To keep the complexity of the build system at a minimum, each folder in a multi-folder project should have its own CMake script.

-.. rubric:: Footnotes

-.. [#custom_targets]

-   You can add custom targets to the build system with |add_custom_target|.
-   Custom targets are not necessarily build artifacts.